How the National Housing Development Fund affects you.

 - taking appropriate measures in accordance with national practice to stimulate saving by individuals, co-operative societies and private institutions which can be used to finance workers’ housing.

-Kenya has not formally adopted the recommendation and I do not think the amendments to Section 31A have anything to do with the recommendation.
+I do not think the amendments to Section 31A have anything to do with the recommendation.

 How can we make sure that we get back our money after 15 years of contributing?
 Until this issue is settled, I don’t think we should be comfortable with this new introduction.